brylevkirill/notes/interesting recent papers.md

   - `notes` <https://github.com/DanielTakeshi/Paper_Notes/blob/master/reinforcement_learning/Principled_Option_Learning_in_Markov_Decision_Processes.md>

 #### ["The Option-Critic Architecture"](http://arxiv.org/abs/1609.05140) Bacon, Harb, Precup
+>	"The Option-Critic introduces a new gradient update for learning options.
+It consists of two components: 1) each option should use primitive actions that are better, 2) find good termination conditions (lengthen when the option is good, terminate when it’s bad).
+A third term also encourages the meta-policy to take better options."
   - `video` <https://youtube.com/watch?v=8r_EoYnPjGk> (Bacon)
   - `video` <https://vimeo.com/249559422> (Precup)
   - `video` <https://youtube.com/watch?v=ID150Tl-MMw&t=56m55s> (Abbeel)